mach-kernel/runscope_statuspage/README.md

 0.1.5
 * Added `:no_sp` to available options so that data can be returned instead of posting to statuspage.io.
 Useful for SMS notifications.
+* Fix bug where gem crashes when a key with a null value is used in the incident strings.

 0.1.4
 * Added attr_accessor for `@rs` and `@sp`.